adnasal/CV-Adna-Salkovic/README.md

 Homepage consists of skills, career timeline and hobbies.
 Finally, header has a Facebook button which redirects user to my Facebook profile.

-This repository contains frontend implementation, which is deployed to [Heroku](https://adna-salkovic-cv.netlify.app/)
+This repository contains frontend implementation, which is deployed to [Heroku](https://adna-salkovic-cv.netlify.app/).

+##Run Development Mode

+_npm install_
+to install all the dependencies
+_ng serve_

+##Contributions

+All contributions are welcome.